Wenxin-Jiang/wenxin-jiang.github.io/_pages/publications.md

-1. *PeaTMOSS: Mining Pre-Trained Models in Open-Source Software*.
+1. *PeaTMOSS: A Dataset and Initial Analysis of Pre-Trained Models in Open-Source Software*.
  **Jiang**, Yasmin, Jones, Synovic, Kuo, Bielanski, Tian, Thiruvathukal, and Davis.
  Proceedings of the 21th International Conference on Mining Software Repositories (MSR) 2024.
  <a href="{{ site.url }}/files/publications/MSR24_PeaTMOSS.pdf"><i class="fas fa-file-pdf"></i></a>